ljstephenson/wand/README.md

 pip install https://github.com/ljstephenson/wand/zipball/master
 ```

 This will install all the other dependencies at the same time.
+Upgrades can be
+performed by adding the `--upgrade` option to the pip command.

 If you are going to be developing WAnD, you want to have an editable
 installation.
 Clone the repo and install it: